FreeLoaderz/constitution/ADAO-Constitution-v01.md

 # Article I - Organization

-**Section 1.1 - Status.**  ADAO Community Association (referred to in this agreement as “ADAO”) is an unincorporated nonprofit association under Wyo.
-Stat.
-Title 17, Ch.
-22 of the laws of the State of Wyoming.
+**Section 1.1 - Status.**  ADAO Community Association (referred to in this agreement as “ADAO”) is an unincorporated nonprofit decentralized autonomous organization operating on the Cardano blockchain platorm.

 ADAO is not intended to be, and shall not be deemed to be, a partnership.

 **Section 1.2 - Purposes.** As more fully stated in its Mission Statement (as may be updated from time to time via governance) ADAO is organized for the following purposes:  To share knowledge about what DAOs are and how to use them effectively.
 To develop tools for decentralized coordination and DAO governance on the blockchain.
-To offer technical, organizational, and financial support in designing and developing DAOs.
+To offer educational, technical, organizational, and financial support in designing decentralized governance and developing DAOs.

 **Section 1.3 - Not an Investment Company.** ADAO is not organized to provide financial services, advice, or investment opportunities.
 All the content developed by ADAO, with the exception of identifying materials, shall be placed in the public domain or under an open license depending upon the proper circumstances of the product.
 ADAO projects and products should not be considered investments and no promises are made that they will hold any monetary value or provide any returns.